Our Patron Partnership with the Gold Coast SUNS

 - Acknowledges the significant contribution the Sharks have made to the game in Queensland

-- Fulfils Sharks’ mission to promote and foster the development of Australian Rules Football
+- Fulfills Sharks’ mission to promote and foster the development of Australian Rules Football

 - Continues the evolution of Australian Rules Football in the region